Skip to main content

 Food insecurity is when there is a lack of consistent access to enough food for an active, healthy life.
 Malnutrition can be an unintended consequence of food insecurity and it can attribute to many health conditions and chronic diseases.

-According to the U.S. Department of Agriculture, 10.2% of American households were food insecure in 2021.
-And nearly 6.2% of households with children were food insecure.
-That's around 13.5 million Americans living in food insecure households.
+According to the U.S. Department of Agriculture, 13.5% of American households were food insecure in 2023.
+And nearly 8.9% of households with children were food insecure.
+That's around 3.2 million households.
 Children who lack access to healthful food may have difficulty learning, as well as mood and behavioral problems.
 Adults who lack access to healthful food may experience mental health issues and chronic diseases such as diabetes.

-In addition, a recent report from the U.S. Secretary of Defense found that approximately 15.4% of all active duty personnel would be classified by the USDA as having low food security in 2018.
-Another 10.4% would be classified as having very low food security.
+In addition, a report from the U.S. Secretary of Defense found that approximately 25.3% of all active duty personnel would be classified by the USDA as having low food security in 2020.
+Among these, 10.5% would be classified as having very low food security.

 Social determinants of health play a role in food insecurity.
-The conditions in which a person live impacts how easy it is to get healthful foods.
+The conditions in which a person lives impact how easy it is to get healthful foods.
 For instance, poverty and unemployment can lead to food insecurity.
 Additionally, racial disparities exist.
-According to the USDA, in 2021, Black households and Hispanic households experienced rates of food insecurity higher than the national average.
-In 2021, all households with children, and households lead by a single parent, also experienced food insecurity at a significantly higher rate than the national average.
+According to the USDA, in 2023, Black households and Hispanic households experienced rates of food insecurity higher than other demographics.
+In 2023, all households lead by a single parent also experienced food insecurity at a significantly higher rate.

 As a result of these driving forces, individuals may choose less expensive, calorie-dense foods that don’t deliver all the nutrients they need.
 This may lead to unintended weight gain or chronic health conditions from the lack of nutrients their bodies need.